 However, it wasn't until after 1986 that Vietnam became one of the largest producers of coffee.

-How the Vietnamese coffee phin filter works
+How the Vietnamese coffee filter works

 - a bottom metal cylindrical "cup" with perforations and

-- a top disc with perforations that screws into the bottom "cup."
+- a top disc with perforations that screws into the bottom "cup"

-The coarse-ground coffee is placed into the bottom "cup" and is pressed when the top disc is screwed in with a utensil such as a spoon.
+Coarse-ground coffee is placed into the bottom "cup" and is pressed when the top disc is screwed in with a utensil such as a spoon.

 The trick is finding the right balance between tightening the disc too tightly (no coffee can drip through), versus having the disc too loose (weak coffee, light brown water).

-How to prepare the coffee
+How to make Vietnamese coffee

-Pour hot water over the phin filter and watch the coffee slowly drip through the filter into the cup.
+Next, pour in the remaining boiling water and watch the coffee slowly drip through the filter into the cup.